-This chapter is for projects receiving an allocation of either 4% or 9% Housing Tax Credits (HTCs) only from Minnesota Housing (no other capital funding from us).
-Projects receiving an HTC allocation must comply with Minnesota Housing's typical process for multifamily design, construction and submittals noted in the Architect's Guide and Contractor's Guide except as noted below.
+This chapter is for projects receiving an allocation or award of 4% or 9% Housing Tax Credits (HTC) only from Minnesota Housing (no other capital funding from us).
+Projects receiving an HTC allocation or award must comply with Minnesota Housing's typical process for multifamily design, construction and submittals noted in the Architect's Guide and Contractor's Guide except as noted below.

-These standards are applicable to multifamily rental housing developments selected by Minnesota Housing for 2019 Housing Tax Credit (HTC) allocations through Round 1 or Round 2 and 2019 HTC 4% Only projects.
-Allocations of 2018 4% tax credits (without any other source of Minnesota Housing financing) will continue to be subject to the 2017 Design/Construction Standards.
+These standards are applicable to multifamily rental housing developments selected by Minnesota Housing for 2020 Housing Tax Credit (HTC) allocations through Round 1 or Round 2 and 2020 HTC 4% only projects.
+Awards of 2019 4% tax credits (without any other source of Minnesota Housing financing) will continue to be subject to the 2018 Design/Construction Standards.
 This will allow for consistent application of standards by tax credit year.

-If Minnesota Housing's allocated 9% HTCs are apportioned to a sub allocator, the project is still required to meet the requirements of this guide; however, no submittals to Minnesota Housing are required.
+If Minnesota Housing's allocated 9% HTCs are apportioned to a suballocator, the project is still required to meet the requirements of this guide; however, no submittals to Minnesota Housing are required.